 University of Toronto Lester B. Pearson International Scholarship

-- Value: Full coverage of tuition, books, incidental fees, and full residence support for four years.
+Value: Covers tuition, books, incidental fees and full residence support for four years

 Why It’s Important: